AashiqDurga/solution-design-xero/web-api/README.md

  ### CICD
  An example cicd pipeline (circle ci) has been provided to automate the deploments of our API.
- This allows us to contiuously intergrate and get feedback from our system be it running unit tests or  publishing it to a staging environment for test apps and displays to consume.
+ This allows us to continuously intergrate and get feedback from our system be it running unit tests or  publishing it to a staging environment for test apps and displays to consume.

  ### Database
  DynamoDB will be used as our datastore to keep things simple by leverageing managed services in AWS.
  We could also use an RDS (MS Sql Server) as I have provided an example data structure.

-I dont think we need a relational store for this as their if some additional overhead with it.
-Dynamo db provides easy to consume sdks for a nodejs application and requires no setup as we will do this via Serverles-Cli initialization.
+ I dont think we need a relational store for this as there is some additional overhead to deal with it.

+ Dynamo db provides easy to consume sdks for a nodejs application and requires no setup as we will do this via Serverles Cli initialization.

  #### Data Model
 The data model can be represented simple as a json object given a NoSql database will be used in this design.

+The flight-api-example has TS models defined.

 Flight
 ```